inxomnyaa/PocketRadio/README.md

 - Change the radio interface to allow searching, skipping, looping songs
 - Add looping, toggle shuffle mode, playlists, per-user songs
 - World settings
-- Lower the default value - new players might get their ears blown :o

 ## Where do i get .nbs files?
 You can find a collection of .nbs songs here: https://forums.pmmp.io/threads/200-nbs-songs.294/